-Clean and conitize tables, shelps, and high touch surfaces in diving props ofter over sustances.
-Use touch surfaces include • Clean and sanitize tables, chairs, and high touch surfaces in dining areas after every customer.
+• Clean and sanitize tables, chairs, and high touch surfaces in dining areas after every customer.
 High touch surfaces include doorknobs/handles/plates, light switches, countertops, handles, etc. Clean and disinfect restrooms regularly Clean the area or item with soap and water or another detergent if it is dirty.
 Then, use disinfectant Recommend use of EPA-registered household disinfectant.
 Follow the instructions on the label to ensure safe and effective use of the product.
-Many products recommend: Keeping surface wet for a period of time (see product label) • Precautions such as wearing gloves and making sure you have good ventilation during use of the product Diluted household bleach solutions may also be used if appropriate for the surface • Check the label to see if your bleach is intended for disinfection and ensure the product is not past its expiration date Some bleaches, such as those designed for safe use on colored clothing or for whitening, may not be suitable for disinfection Unexpired household bleach will be effective against coronaviruses when properly diluted.
+Many products recommend: Keeping surface wet for a period of time (see product label) Precautions such as wearing gloves and making sure you have good ventilation during use of the product Diluted household bleach solutions may also be used if appropriate for the surface • Check the label to see if your bleach is intended for disinfection and ensure the product is not past its expiration date Some bleaches, such as those designed for safe use on colored clothing or for whitening, may not be suitable for disinfection Unexpired household bleach will be effective against coronaviruses when properly diluted.
 Follow manufacturer's instructions for application and proper ventilation.
-Never mix household bleach with ammonia or any other cleanser Leave solution on the surface for at least 1 minute To make a bleach solution, mix: • To make a bleach solution, mix. \circ 5 tablespoons (1/3rd cup) bleach per gallon of water, or Distanciana and Alcohol solutions with at least 70% alcohol may also be used Distancing and Occupancy • Maximum capacity to achieve 25% will be based upon 1 person per 60 square feet of net useable dining area, or 25% of the posted capacity by order of State Fire Marshal Restrictions • Tables shall be arranged such that a minimum of 6 feet of distance between persons seated at other tables is maintained.
+Never mix household bleach with ammonia or any other cleanser Leave solution on the surface for at least 1 minute To make a bleach solution, mix: E tableach solution, mix: 5 tablespoons (1/3rd cup) bleach per gallon of water, or • 4 teaspoons bleach per quart of water Alcohol solutions with at least 70% alcohol may also be used Distancing and • Maximum capacity to achieve 25% will be based upon 1 person per 60 square feet of net useable dining area, or 25% of the posted Occupancy capacity by order of State Fire Marshal Restrictions • Tables shall be arranged such that a minimum of 6 feet of distance between persons seated at other tables is maintained.
 An additional 2 feet shall be provided per person occupying the space between tables.
-Specifically: • Tables shall be placed a minimum of 6 feet apart, measured from the table edges, where movement or seating between tables is not necessary Where movement between tables is necessary, or where one person is seated between tables, the tables shall be spaced a minimum of 8 feet apart from the table edges Where persons are seated at each table back-to-back, the tables shall be spaced a minimum of 10 feet apart from the edges The maximum individual table seating shall be limited to 10 persons Human contact as part of table servicing shall eliminated Buffets and other common food service stations shall remain closed Interior waiting spaces or queuing shall not be allowed.
+Specifically: Tables shall be placed a minimum of 6 feet apart, measured from the table edges, where movement or seating between tables is not necessary Where movement between tables is necessary, or where one person is seated between tables, the tables shall be spaced a minimum of 8 feet apart from the table edges Where persons are seated at each table back-to-back, the tables shall be spaced a minimum of 10 feet apart from the edges The maximum individual table seating shall be limited to 10 persons Human contact as part of table servicing shall eliminated Buffets and other common food service stations shall remain closed Interior waiting spaces or queuing shall not be allowed.
 Waiting may be provided outside following distancing guidelines or in cars Eliminate gatherings in the building while entering, exiting, or moving about Kitchen and employee area capacity shall be reduced to allow for 6-foot distancing between employees Crowd Management: